 - Capstone Experience: A two-week preparatory seminar and a fourteen-week supervised teaching internship in K-12 schools requiring successful integration of the knowledge and demonstration of the skills acquired throughout the undergraduate experience

 This optional program can be arranged for outstanding students who desire to meet the requirements of majors in both Music Education and Performance.
 Admission to this rigorous program is by written consent of the Coordinator of Music Education and the Coordinator of the appropriate Performance area after the student has completed two semesters.

 - Music Student Teaching Observation Record (for University Supervisors)

 - Form D-1: Final Evaluation of Student Teaching (for Cooperating Teachers, University Supervisors, and Student Teachers)

-- Form D-2: Final Evaluation of Student Teaching (for Cooperating Teachers and University Supervisors)
+- Form D-2: Final Evaluation of Student Teaching (for Cooperating Teachers)

-Form 5100: Student Teaching Evaluation (for Cooperating Teachers and University Supervisors)
+- Danielson: Mid and End of Placement Evaluation of Student Teaching (for Cooperating Teachers)

 Questions?
 ContactDr.
 Jason Gossett

 Coordinator, Music Education

 WVU is fully accredited by the Higher Learning Commission.
 The Educator Preparation Provider (EPP) at WVU is currently accredited by the National Council for Accreditation of Teacher Education (NCATE) and is a Council for the Accreditation of Educator Preparation (CAEP) Standards.
 CAEP is the only recognized national accreditor for educator preparation.
 The Music Education specialty licensure area offered at our EPP has been approved by the West Virginia Board of Education.